Prescriptions

 The NHS Business Services team will then make a decision on your eligibility.

 You can request a refund if you have paid for prescriptions in the last three months and are eligible.
-Payment receipts will be required.
+You will need to provide payment receipts to receive refunds.

 Medication reviews